If you’re new to sleep supplements, you might wonder how they work.

 Just drink chamomile tea instead.
 It’s cheaper and probably more effective too.

-Another ingredient with a lack of research.
+Passion flower powder is another ingredient with a lack of research.

 This is another potential sleep aid.
 However, much like with Valerian, this ingredient doesn’t have evidence that shows it can improve your sleep on its own.
 We’re yet to see one reputable clinical study that shows these results.
 There are definitely better ingredients to choose for a sleep aid.